-- be safe, appropriate, and not disrupt or interfere with the educational process - length of shirts/tops must meet the tops of pants - shirts and dresses must have fabric in the front and on the sides - ensure that any dress or appearance does not allow sight of any undergarments. - not include the wearing of hats in the classroom except for a medical or religious purpose - not include items that are vulgar, obscene, libelous, or denigrate others on account of marital status, genetic predisposition, carrier status, race, color, religion, creed, national origin, gender, sexual orientation or disability - not promote and/or endorse the use of alcohol, tobacco or illegal drugs and/or encourage other illegal or violent activities.
+- not include the wearing of hats in the classroom except for a medical or religious purpose - not include items that are vulgar, obscene, libelous, or denigrate others on account of marital status, genetic predisposition, carrier status, race, color, religion, creed, national origin, gender, sexual orientation or disability - not promote and/or endorse the use of alcohol, tobacco or illegal drugs and/or encourage other illegal or violent activities.
 Each building administrator or his or her designee shall be responsible for informing all students and their parents of the student dress code at the beginning of the school year and any revisions to the dress code made during the school year.
 Students who violate the student dress code shall be required to modify their appearance by covering or removing the offending item and, if necessary or practical, replacing it with an acceptable item.
 Any student who refuses to do so shall be subject to discipline, up to and including in-school suspension for the day.
 Any student who repeatedly fails to comply with the dress code shall be subject to further discipline, up to and including out of school suspension.

-The following clothing items are prohibited:

-- clothing promoting the use or sale of alcohol or illegal drugs and/or tobacco product - extremely short garments (no shorter than mid-thigh) - extremely tight clothing - garments which expose undergarments, buttocks, and/or other private parts - ripped jeans that expose undergarments or skin higher than mid-thigh (exception if leggings, shorts, or other garment is worn underneath jeans.) - hats and other head gear including hoodies and do-rags/wave caps (inside the building) except for
+The following clothing items are prohibited: - clothing promoting the use or sale of alcohol or illegal drugs and/or tobacco product - shirts that expose the midriff - extremely low cut tops - extremely short skirts or shorts (no shorter than mid-thigh)

-- religious or medical reasons - clothing or jewelry with studded, pointed, or sharpened edges - pants/trousers worn off waist or the pants crotch at knees are prohibited if undergarments not covered or if it presents a health and safety issue - heavy chains for billfolds/wallets - shirts/clothing which show offensive and/or vulgar words, pictures, diagrams, drawings or include words or phrases of a violent nature, a disruptive nature, a sexual nature, or words or phrases that are derogatory regarding a person's ethic background, color, race, national origin, religious belief, sexual orientation, gender or gender preference or disability are prohibited. - footwear that could cause a safety hazard (such as shoes without a back, shower shoes, or shoes that do not readily stay on the feet). - No pajamas, with the exception of identified day during a school spirit week.
+- extremely tight clothing - shirts, shorts, or skirts which expose undergarments, buttocks, and/or other private parts - ripped jeans that expose undergarments or skin higher than mid-thigh - hats and other head gear including hoodies and do-rags/wave caps (inside the building) except for religious or medical reasons - clothing or jewelry with studded, pointed, or sharpened edges - pants/trousers worn off waist or the pants crotch at knees are prohibited if undergarments not covered or if it presents a health and safety issue - heavy chains for billfolds/wallets - shirts/clothing which show offensive and/or vulgar words, pictures, diagrams, drawings or include words or phrases of a violent nature, a disruptive nature, a sexual nature, or words or phrases that are derogatory regarding a person's ethic background, color, race, national origin, religious belief, sexual orientation, gender or gender preference or disability are prohibited. - footwear that could cause a safety hazard (such as shoes without a back, shower shoes, or shoes that do not readily stay on the feet). - No pajamas, with the exception of school spirit week